The unholy alliance

 But let’s come back to the core of the question I have cut into.
 Are Russia and Gazprom secretly supporting environmental groups that oppose fracking?
 The Financial Times says so, but I cannot produce conclusive proof to support it.
 Would I be surprised if it happened – let’s say I would be surprised if they did not.

 It all amounts to an unholy alliance for the worse of the European people.
-Shale gas and fracking has its issues but so does the practice of inoculating children against Polio.
+Shale gas and fracking have their issues but so does the practice of inoculating children against Polio.
 Is it to be banned for that altogether?

 The US has paid the price for developing shale to the point where it becomes safe to use even for jittery Europeans and they have worked out the economics to the point where it becomes revolutionary.

-It’s not”Lets spoil our environment in order to deprive some autocrats their funding” but it’s much more a very benign procedure that can very safely be administered and is capable of ridding us of deadly oil fumes, bring back energy sanity and allows us to lay the groundwork for a really zero emissions world.
+It’s not “Let’s spoil our environment to deprive some autocrats of their funding” but it’s much more a very benign procedure that can very safely be administered and is capable of ridding us of deadly oil fumes, brings back energy sanity and allows us to lay the groundwork for a really zero emissions world.

-Because the advent of the gas world brings about investments in the energy chain that can be just as easily piggybacked by the bioMethane and Syngas movement giving them a market to mushroom on.
+The advent of the gas world brings about investments in the energy chain that can be just as easily piggybacked by the biomethane and Syngas movement giving them a market to mushroom on.

 That’s real environmental protection.
 Remaining dependent on Russian gas is not.